 Today, the vintage farmhouse style is becoming popular among homeowners.

 The idea of having this decor style is, however, not to make the house look old but to incorporate modern decor designs with traditional housing ideas.

 Tips to Transform Your Home Into a Vintage Farmhouse

 This transformation process is not a complete makeover of your home.
-The idea here is to help you come up with ways of adding a vintage farmhouse touch to your house, give you some tips on how you could accessorize your home and then leave the rest to you.
+The plan here is to help you come up with ways of adding a vintage farmhouse touch to your house, give you some tips on how you could accessorize your home, and then leave the rest to you.